Opel Astra: Chevrolet Astra

-The Chevrolet Astra is the same vehicle as the Opel Astra, but with some mechanical differences.
+The Chevrolet Astra is essentially the same vehicle as the Opel Astra, but with some mechanical differences.

-In Brazil, Chevrolet Astra as launched at 1994 as 1995 model only in 5-door hatchback and station wagon body styles.
-It was available only in the GLS trim level with a 2.0-liter, eight-valve multipoint fuel injection engine with a power of 116 PS.
-The plan was to replace the Chevrolet Kadett, an Opel Kadett E built locally, but an increase in taxes for import cars (from 35 to 70 percent) made General Motors of Brazil stop importing the model for the 1996 model year.
-The Chevrolet Astra only returned in 1998, in second generation and built locally.
-Initially, it only came in 3-door hatchback and 4-door sedan body styles, and GL and GLS trim levels.
-The engine options were a 1.8 liter with 110 PS and a 2.0 liter with 112 PS, both with 8 valves.
-Later models received the option of a 2,0 liter 16 valve engine, initially with a power of 128 PS and later yet with 136 PS.
+In Brazil, the Chevrolet Astra was launched at 1994 as 1995 model only in five-door hatchback and station wagon body styles.
+It was available only in the GLS trim level with a 2.0-litre, eight-valve multipoint fuel injection engine with a power of 116 PS.
+The plan was to replace the Chevrolet Kadett, an Opel Kadett E built locally, but an increase in taxes for import cars (from 35 to 70 per cent) made General Motors of Brazil stop importing the model for the 1996 model year.
+The Chevrolet Astra returned in 1998, in second generation and built locally.
+Initially, it only came in three-door hatchback and four-door sedan body styles, and GL and GLS trim levels.
+The engine options were a 1.8 litre with 110 PS and a 2.0 litre with 112 PS, both with eight valves.
+Later models received the option of a 2.0 litre, 16-valve engine, initially with a power of 128 PS and later yet with 136 PS.

-In 2003 the Astra range received an exterior facelift, with a 5-door hatchback completing the range.
-The 1.8 liter engine was discontinued, with a 2.0 liter flexfuel (ethanol and gasoline) being launched for the 2004 model year.
+In 2003, the Astra range received an exterior facelift, with a five-door hatchback completing the range.
+The 1.8 litre engine was discontinued, with a 2.0 litre flexfuel (ethanol and petrol) being launched for the 2004 model year.
 The 2.0 FlexFuel power was 121–128 PS depending on the fuel used; later this changed to 133–140 PS.
 A GSI 2.0 16V was launched with the 2003 facelift and produced until 2005.
 The range did not change much until its discontinuation in 2011, being in effect replaced by the Chevrolet Sonic and Cobalt.